 Slow peripherals can be accessed by stretching the read and write cycles.
 This is done using the M0 bit in AUXR register.
-Setting this bit changes the width of the RD# and WR# signals from 3 to 15 CPU clock periods.
+Setting this bit changes the width of the RD and WR signals from 3 to 15 CPU clock periods.

 For simplicity, the accompanying figures depict the bus cycle waveforms in idealized form and do not provide precise timing information.
-For bus cycle timing parameters refer to the Section "AC Characteristics" of the AT89C51CC03 datasheet.
+For bus cycle timing parameters refer to the Section "AC Characteristics".